Mercy Focus on Haiti

 2021

-Social Work, Occupational Therapy, and Public Health faculty members at GMercyU partnered with Mercy Focus on Haiti in 2021 to conduct a secondary data analysis of the Chemin Lavi Miyo (CLM) program, also known as Pathway to a Better Life.
-The research project seeks to understand the factors that contribute to sustained outcomes for CLM graduates in the two years following graduation from the program.
-Anticipated results are expected in Spring 2022 and the team looks forward to engaging GMercyU students with our partners at CLM in responding to the findings of the study.
+Social Work, Occupational Therapy, and Public Health faculty members partnered with Mercy Focus on Haiti in 2021 to conduct a secondary data analysis of the Chemin Lavi Miyo (CLM) program, also known as Pathway to a Better Life.
+The research project covered the factors that contribute to sustained outcomes for CLM graduates in the two years following graduation from the program.
 Learn more here: Chemin Lavi Miyò Leads a Woman Out of Ultra-Poverty

 Here are a few more examples of our innovative community-engaged learning projects from the past several years: